tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 Unlike direct resolution, oblivious hostname resolution over DoH involves three parties:

 1. The Client, which generates queries.
-2. The Oblivious Proxy, which is a resolution server that receives encrypted queries from the client and passes them on to another resolution server.
+2. The Proxy, which receives encrypted queries from the client and passes them on to a Target.
-3. The Oblivious Target, which is a resolution server that receives proxied queries from the client via the Oblivious Proxy.
+3. The Target, which receives proxied queries from the client via the Proxy and produces proxied answers.

 ~~~
      --- [ Request encrypted with target public key ] -->